-Background: Hong Kong is a one of two special administrative regions (SARs) of the People's Republic of China, hence Chinese Embassies and Consulates are where business travelers apply for Hong Kong visas.
+Background: Hong Kong is one of two special administrative regions (SARs) of the People's Republic of China, hence Chinese Embassies and Consulates are where business travelers apply for Hong Kong visas.
 The other special administrative region is Macau.

-To help you navigate the visa application process for a obtaining a visa for Hong Kong, we've put together this overview.
+To help you navigate the visa application process for obtaining a visa for Hong Kong, we've put together this overview.

 Business travelers to Hong Kong need to apply for a visa at either an Embassy or Consulate in the areas where they live or work.

-You can also have an authorized agent apply for you, if you're unable to make the trip.
+You can also have an authorized agent apply for you if you're unable to make the trip.
 No appointment is necessary.
 Mailed applications are not allowed.

 Processing times for Hong Kong visa applications can vary, so make sure to leave plenty of time before your trip.

 In general, a good place to start is by making sure you have a valid U.S. passport with at least six months remaining on it.

 Next, if you're applying for a Hong Kong visa, you'll want to visit their department of immigration's website.
 From there, you can download visa forms and fill them out.
 Like other visa applications, you'll also need a standard passport-type photograph, and you may need supporting business materials.

 The visa fee is $30, and the liaison fee is $20.
 The fees are subject to change without warning, so check the official website for the latest fee schedule.
 The fees can be paid by credit card, money order, cashier's check, or company check.
 Cash and personal checks are not accepted.
 Payments should be made payable to the Chinese Embassy.